ArshitG/Database-Design-Ecommerce/README.md

 ## ADDRESS TABLE

-I added this table to add clarity and help in further analysis based on location in the future like I explained in the paragraph above.
-This table has address_id as the primary key and the customer_id is the foreign key referencing to customers table.
+I added this table to add clarity and help in further analysis based on location in the future like I explained in the Customers table.
+This table has   `address_id` as the primary key and the `customer_id` is the foreign key referencing to customers table.

 `CREATE TABLE address (`